mirofrankovic/cookbook-trisport-project-03/README.md

 * Responsive Testing

-The app was tested on Samsung S8, Apple iPhone 6, Apple iPad Air 2 and also using the Google Chrome inspect feature to test for repsonsiveness and any errors that occurred.
+The app was tested on Apple iPhone 6, Apple iPad Air 2 and also using the Google Chrome inspect feature to test for repsonsiveness and any errors that occurred.
 The main issue which was found was the sidevar/ navbar not resizing.

 # Deployment